rawliving-germany/dhl-module-shipping-m2/README.md

 a beta state since more than ... a long time.

 What we fixed here:
+* hard-coded kg instead of lbs and cm instead of inch as weight/dimensions in label creation.
 * removed the COD payment modification - we do not use COD and the code messed up payment method for international orders

 DHL Shipping Extension